alemart/surgescript/docs/engine/transform.md

 Translates (moves) the object by (`dx`, `dy`).

+*Available since:* Open Surge 0.5.0.3.
+In previous versions, this function was called `move`.

 *Arguments*

 * `dx`: number.
 Specifies how much to move the object in the x-axis.